If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Find out about the symptoms, causes and treatment of HIV.

 Human Immunodeficiency Virus (HIV) is a virus that damages the body’s immune system so it cannot fight off infections.
 HIV is most commonly transmitted (passed on) through vaginal or anal sex without using a condom.
-In 2017, around 100,000 people in the UK were living with HIV.

 HIV can be transmitted through: